The beautiful and vibrant Temescal neighborhood of Oakland, CA

 Regan’s sister’s land on the Smith River and the beaches of Santa Cruz

 Hi!
 We are Regan and Dave from Oakland, CA. We hope this will give you a good sense of who we are and what we’re about.
-We can wholeheartedly say that we are ready to start a family.
+We are so excited to be parents and to grow our family.
 We view open adoption as forming an extended family.
 Our ideal is to build a positive, caring relationship with our child’s birth parents (possibly you?) to the extent that they/you desire.

 We believe that open adoption means making a lifelong commitment to your child *and* to staying in touch with you and your family to the extent that you wish and to supporting a positive connection between you and your child over the years.
 We know we can never replace your unique role in his or her life.
 We can offer a safe, loving home based on respect, gratitude, and a deep belief in inherent human worth and dignity.